-BISC 408 MAMMALIAN HISTOLOGY 4 Microscopic organization, identification and functional anatomy of mammalian organ systems and tissues PREREQ: BISC207 or BISC208 BISC 412 MARINE ECOLOGY 4 Advanced treatment of selected topics in marine ecology, laboratory included PREREQ: BISC302 and BISC324 BISC 422 TEACHING EXPERIENCE 1-2 Teaching experience in an undergraduate laboratory.
+BISC 408 MAMMALIAN HISTOLOGY 4 Microscopic organization, identification and functional anatomy of mammalian organ systems and tissues PREREQ: BISC207 or BISC208 BISC 422 TEACHING EXPERIENCE 1-2 Teaching experience in an undergraduate laboratory.
 Evaluation based on teaching performance and preparation of required material for laboratory RESTRICTIONS: Prior completion of core requirements necessary.
-Requires permission of instructor BISC 440 Natural History of Plants 4 Observations of plants over time to document their behavior.
-Individual field projects Attention to temporal and spatial patterns of growth, leaf production, flowering, fruiting and leaf senescence, both within individuals and within populations Review of evolutionary theory as it relates to plants RESTRICTIONS: Requires permission of instructor BISC 442 VERTEBRATE MORPHOLOGY 4 The evolutionary history of vertebrates from a structural and functional viewpoint.
-Laboratory includes vertebrate dissection.
-PREREQ: BISC207 or BISC208 BISC 444 COOPERATIVE EDUCATION: WORK EXPERIENCE 1-9 PF Supervised off-campus work experience that integrates academic learning with practical experience.
-Co-op placements range from research and laboratory positions to actual RESTRICTIONS: Not for major credit.
-Faculty sponsorship and application to Co-op Program required BISC 450 PROSEMINAR IN ENVIRONMENTAL SCIENCE 3 See GEOG450 for course description BISC 466 INDEPENDENT STUDY 1-6 BISC 471 INTRODUCTORY IMMUNOLOGY 3 The biological basis of adaptive immunity including participating cells, cellular interactions, counted mechanisms and immunopathologies PREREQ: BISC207, BISC208, BISC301 or BISC305, BISC371.
-BISC 472 PRINCIPLES OF INFECTIOUS DISEASES 3 Etiology, pathology, immunology and epidemiology of selected bacterial, viral and parasitic diseases.
-The impact of disease on human affairs is considered.
-PREREQ: BISC 371 RESTRICTIONS: BISC301 recommended in addition to prerequisite BISC 480 VERTEBRATE NATURAL HISTORY 4 Biology of vertebrate organisms dealing specifically with adaptations to the environment, morphology, physiology and taxonomy PREREQ: BISC207 and BISC208 BISC 492 HUMAN AND MAMMALIAN CYTOGENETICS 3 Introduction to the structure, function and behavior of eukaryotic chromosomes with special emphasis on those from human and mammalian species.
-Covers methods of chromosome study, gene mapping and medical cytogenetics.
-PREREQ: BISC207 and BISC208 COREQ: BISC493 RESTRICTIONS: BISC303 recommended in addition to Prerequisites Offered in Spring of odd-numbered years.
-BISC 493 HUMAN AND MAMMALIAN CYTOGENETICS LABORATORY 3 Teaches chromosome analyses in both clinical and research labs using modern techniques.
-Trains students to obtain preparations from human and experimental animals by culture methods and direct processing.
-Current banding techniques, microscopic analysis, karyotyping, tissue culture, microphotography and special cytochemical procedures COREO: BISC492.
-BISC 494 EXPERIMENTAL ECOLOGY 3 "Hands-on" experience with techniques of modern experimental ecology.
-Emphasis on individual research projects in local natural habitats to expose students to experimental design, sampling techniques and data interpretation.
-PREREQ: BISC302 RESTRICTIONS: For biology majors.
-Requires permission of instructor BISC 495 EVOLUTION 3 Present status of the theory of biological evolution and its implications in the different areas of biology.
-PREREQ: BISC207 or BISC208.
+Requires permission of instructor BISC 442 VERTEBRATE MORPHOLOGY 4 The vocabulary describing vertebrate anatomy is introduced and discussed by tracing the evolutionary and developmental histories of major vertebrate organ systems.
+Laboratory involves detailed dissections of representative vertebrates PREREQ: BISC207 or BISC208 BISC 444 COOPERATIVE EDUCATION: WORK EXPERIENCE 1-9 PF Supervised off-campus work experience that integrates academic learning with practical experience.
+Coop placements range from research and laboratory positions to actual field work RESTRICTIONS: Not for major credit.
+Faculty sponsorship and application to Co-op Program required BISC 450 PROSEMINAR IN ENVIRONMENTAL SCIENCE 3 See GEOG450 for course description BISC 466 INDEPENDENT STUDY 1-6 BISC 471 INTRODUCTORY IMMUNOLOGY 3 The biological basis of adaptive immunity including participating cells, cellular interactions, counted mechanisms and immunopathologies PREREQ: BISC207, BISC208, BISC301 or BISC305, BISC371 BISC 480 VERTEBRATE NATURAL HISTORY 4 Biology of vertebrate organisms dealing specifically with adaptations to the environment, morphology, physiology and taxonomy PREREQ: BISC207 and BISC208 BISC 492 HUMAN AND MAMMALIAN CYTOGENETICS 3 Introduction to the structure, function and behavior of eukaryotic chromosomes with special emphasis on those from human and mammalian species.
+Covers methods of chromosome study, gene mapping and medical cytogenetics PREREQ: BISC207 and BISC208 COREQ: BISC493 RESTRICTIONS: BISC303 recommended in addition to Prerequisites.
+Offered in Spring of odd-numbered years BISC 493 HUMAN AND MAMMALIAN CYTOGENETICS LABORATORY 3 Teaches chromosome analyses in both clinical and research labs using modern techniques.
+Trains students to obtain preparations from human and experimental animals by culture methods and direct processing Current banding techniques, microscopic analysis, karyotyping, tissue culture, microphotography and special cytochemical procedures COREQ: BISC492 BISC 495 EVOLUTION 3 Present status of the theory of biological evolution and its implications in the different areas of biology.
+PREREQ: BISC207 or BISC208 BISC 498 TOPICS IN BIOLOGY 3 In this multisection course, topics may vary from section to section.
+Information about each section is available in the Biology Office prior to registration.
+May be cross-listed with CSCC498 PREREQ: BISC207 and BISC208 (or two BISC100-level courses) RESTRICTIONS: Requires Junior or Senior status May be taken more than once but only three credits can count towards the major.
+BISC 601 IMMUNOCHEMISTRY 4 Methods as basic as immunization and as complex as developing monoclonal antibodies.
+Methods used to investigate the genetics and protein structure of B-galactosidase.
+PREREQ: BISC301 or Biochemistry RESTRICTIONS: Requires permission of instructor.